resuther-msft/Azure-Kinect-Sensor-SDK/examples/depth_eval_tools/README.md

 ---
 ## OpenCV Dependency

-   These example tools require both OpenCV and OpenCV Contrib to be installed.
+   These example tools require both OpenCV and OpenCV Contrib to be installed prior to building the SDK.

-   To build opencv and opencv_contrib from source follow these steps:
+   To build opencv and opencv_contrib from source run the following script (requires git) in an instance of "x64 Native Tools Command Prompt for VS 2019": ```scripts/install-opencv-contrib-4.5.0.ps1```

+   If a prior version of OpenCV exists in ```C:\opencv```, remove it before running the script.

+   -OR-

+   Install OpenCV manually using the following steps.

    [General Instalation Toutorial](https://docs.opencv.org/4.5.0/d0/d3d/tutorial_general_install.html)

    [OpenCV configuration options](https://docs.opencv.org/master/db/d05/tutorial_config_reference.html)

    1. Start an instance of "x64 Native Tools Command Prompt for VS 2019"

    2. Clone opencv and opencv_contrib: